TkTech/clicky/docs/source/index.rst

    types

-Clicky is a straightforward Python tool for taking CLIs written using `click`_ and exposing them as bots on Slack.
+Clicky is a simple Python tool for taking CLIs written using `click`_ and exposing them through :doc:`Backends </backends/index>`, which can be bots on services like :class:`Slack <clicky.backends.slack.SlackBackend>` and :class:`Discord <clicky.backends.discord.DiscordBackend>`.

 Clicky is inspired-by and borrows some code from `Trogon`_.